ejimenez22/Hey-READ-ME/README.md

   <br />
   You MUST have node.js and npm inquirer installed to run application
   ## Usage
-  Simply run "node index" in your command line and answer the prompts.
-A README.md will be auto generated once you're done!
+  Simply run "node index" in your command line and answer the prompts a README.md file will be auto generated when you're done!
   ## Contributing
   The following users contributed to this project:
   <br />